5 Questions Your DUI Attorney Doesn't Want You to Ask

 Officers need reasonable suspicion to pull you over.
 Not a hunch.
 Not a feeling.
 Articulable facts.
 If your attorney hasn't looked into this, ask them why.
 An illegal traffic stop can be the foundation for getting your entire DUI case dismissed.

 This matters more than most defendants realize.
-If the stop was illegal, everything that follows is fruit of the poisonous tree — the field sobriety tests, the breathalyzer, the arrest itself.
+If the stop was illegal, everything that follows is fruit of the poisonous tree.
+The field sobriety tests, the breathalyzer, the arrest itself.
 It all gets suppressed.

 Here's what a good attorney does with this question: